Oligarchy: Russia

 After the dissolution of the Soviet Union in 1991 and the subsequent privatization of state-owned assets, a class of Russian business oligarchs emerged.
 These oligarchs gained control of significant portions of the economy, especially in the energy, metals, and natural resources sectors.
 Many of these individuals maintained close ties with government officials, particularly the president, leading some to characterize modern Russia as an oligarchy intertwined with the state.

 In 1996, fearing the possible victory of the Communist Party, the oligarchs, especially the Seven Bankers, funded and substantially supported Boris Yeltsin's re-election campaign in that year's election, continuing to manipulate him and exert influence over his government over the next several years.
 After Yeltsin's successor, Vladimir Putin, came to power in 1999, he cracked down on many oligarchs, arresting several for tax evasion and forcing others into exile.
 By the end of the 2000s decade, however, Putin had created a new class of oligarchs consisting mainly of his own personal friends and colleagues, continuing to crack down on those who opposed him.
 According to NPR, he "changed the guy sitting in [the] chairs, but he didn't change the chairs".

+India

+In 2023, Robert Lighthizer, the architect of American trade policy during the first presidency of Donald Trump, wrote in his book No Trade is Free that, "fifteen or so billionaires" shaped India's trading policy.
+Terming them "oligarchs", Lighthizer called India "the most protectionist country in the world".

+Adani Group, owned by India's richest man Gautam Adani, immensely benefitted from the Modi government.
+After Narendra Modi became prime minister in 2014, Adani won bids to operate six Indian airports despite lacking any experience in the sector.
+His wealth increased by about $100 billion during just 2020–2023.
+However, in 2024, this came to be seen as a "cautionary tale" with regards to cronyism under the Modi government after Hindenburg Research accused Adani of fraud and stock manipulation, which resulted in Adani Group losing $110 billion in market value within days.

 Iran

 The Islamic Republic of Iran, established after the 1979 Iranian Revolution, is sometimes described as a clerical oligarchy.
 Its ruling system, known as Velayat-e-Faqih (Governance of the Jurists), places power in the hands of a small group of high-ranking Shia clerics, led by the Supreme Leader.
 This group holds significant influence over the country's legislative, military, and economic affairs, and critics argue that this system concentrates power in a religious elite, marginalizing other voices within society.
-The Iranian government has also intensified its surveillance efforts to suppress dissent, particularly targeting women and human rights activists.
-The "Noor plan," implemented in April 2024, has led to increased policing and criminal prosecution against women defying mandatory hijab laws.